nf-core/phyloplace/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

+- [HMMER](#hmmer) - If the pipeline is run in "search and place" mode, an initial HMMER search is performed to identify query sequences for placement
 - [Alignment](#alignment) - Align query sequences to the reference alignment
 - [Placement](#placement) - Place query sequences in the reference phylogeny
 - [Summary](#summary) - Summarise placement with a grafted tree, a classification and a heattree